Will-Howard/manifolio/README.md

 ![Manifolio Screenshot](images/screenshot.png)

+TODO

 ### Things to watch out for

- -
  - Currently it only handles YES/NO markets, and multiple choice markets are just ignored in the calculation of portfolio value.
-This will tend to make the bet recommendation too low in the case where you have a lot of value tied up in multiple choice markets
+This will tend to make the bet recommendation too low in the case where you have a lot of value tied up in multiple choice markets.
+ - If you have outstanding loans greater than your total balance, it will tell you not to bet anything.
+This is technically correct under strict Kelly betting, because if this is the case it means you have some chance of ending up with a negative balance in the long run (you have to pay back your loans when a market resolves, so if all your markets resolve against you you have a negative portfolio value).
+Because we are maximising the logarithm of wealth, and the logarithm of 0 approaches negative infinity, you get an infinite penalty if there is any chance of ending up below 0.
+The way the manifold loan system works (by my recollection, and at time of writing) is you get 2% of your initial investment back per day.
+So if you invest in long term markets, which is seen as a virtuous thing to do, you can easily end with loans way higher than your balance.
+To bring them back down you can sell off longer term markets that you have a lot of mana in.
+ - The ROI

 ## Local setup